 Here are facts about the 46th President of The United States of America you should know:

 He Was A Victim Of Bullying

 Joe Biden has his fair share of childhood struggles, dealing with stutters.
 Growing up in Scranton, Pennsylvania, and then in Wilmington, North Carolina, where he was bullied mercilessly as a young boy because of it.
-In a 2008 speech to the American Institute for Stuttering, he said that his pride was affected easily, deeply, and completely back then.
+In a 2008 speech to the American Institute for Stuttering, he said that his pride was affected easily, deeply and completely back then.
 It does not help when a teacher, who was also a nun, ridiculed him, calling him “Mr. Bu-bu-bu-Biden,” causing him to walk out of class one day.
-His mother, Catherine Finnegan Biden, approached the teacher and warned her to “tear the bonnet off her head” should she speak to him that way again.
-The incident between him and the nun was specifically described in his 2008 memoir, ‘Promises To Keep: On Life and Politics.’
+His mother, Catherine Finnegan Biden, approached the teacher and warned to “tear the bonnet off her head” should she speak to him that way again..
+The incident between him and the nun were specifically described in his 2008 memoir, ‘Promises To Keep: On Life and Politics.’

 According to the Stuttering Foundation, his stuttering lasted during his youth and into his early twenties.
 So, Biden learned himself how to avoid stuttering by reading and reciting Irish poetry, including those by William Butler Yeats, in front of a mirror.
 He kept track and regulated his facial distortions as he spoke until he was able to overcome the stutters.

 Even to this day, he can quote long excerpts of Irish poems he practiced before from memory.

 He Is The Second US President Who Practices Catholic After John F. Kennedy

 John F. Kennedy, the 35th President of the United States, was the first Catholic president in American history, then Joe Biden came second.